forcedotcom/source-deploy-retrieve/messages/sdr.md

 # warning_jwt_api_version

 This org uses JWT-based access tokens, which require API version 68.0 or later for SOAP metadata operations.
 The current API version is %s, so metadata listing may return empty or incomplete results.
-To resolve, use --api-version 68 or update sourceApiVersion in sfdx-project.json.
+To resolve, update sourceApiVersion in sfdx-project.json to 68.0 or higher.

 # type_name_suggestions